Advanced Vibrational Spectroscopy

 Apply the theoretical knowledge and analytical skills.

 A mix of lecturers, tutorials/group discussions, and student presentation of a topic or a specific journal article.
-Visits to companies that used some of the techniques.

 Sections from the following Text books: